warwickallen/algorithmic-pattern-generator/PORTING_INSTRUCTIONS.md

 ### 9. Known Issues / Next Steps

-- Failing test: `Learn Modal Shows Correct Content for Current Simulation` (category `ui`).
+✅ **RESOLVED**: The failing test `Learn Modal Shows Correct Content for Current Simulation` (category `ui`) has been fixed.

-  - Current result: `fail` with details `conway=false, termite=false`.
+- **Solution implemented**: Added dynamic modal mount element creation in the test, increased wait times, and ensured proper cleanup.
 - What’s been tried:
-    - Added a temporary `#canvas` node before instantiating the app to avoid `getContext` errors and removed it afterwards.
-    - Verified app flow: `app.switchSimulation(simType)` then `app.showLearnModal()`; waited briefly (50ms) for rendering; queried `#dynamic-modal h2` for the title.
-  - Hypothesis:
+- **Changes made**:
-    - The `ModalManager.registerDynamicModal(simType)` requires an existing `#dynamic-modal` element in the DOM.
-If it is missing, `register()` warns and the modal is not wired, leading to empty titles and the test failing.
-  - Suggested next debugging steps:
-    1. In the learn modal test, create a dynamic modal mount element (`#dynamic-modal` with `.modal > .modal-content` and `[data-modal-title]`, `[data-modal-content]`) before calling into the app, mirroring what fixed the dynamic modal integration test.
-    2. Increase the wait after `showLearnModal()` to ensure content injection completes (e.g., `requestAnimationFrame` twice or a slightly longer timeout).
-    3. If still failing, assert whether `ModalManager.modals` contains the dynamic modal after `showLearnModal()` and whether `ModalTemplateManager.injectModalContent` returns true for the current simType.
+  - Created `#dynamic-modal` with required structure before app initialization
+  - Increased wait from 50ms to 100ms after `showLearnModal()`
+  - Added proper cleanup of both canvas and modal mount elements
+- **All tests now pass or are skipped as expected**.

 ### 10. Suite/UI Enhancements Implemented